WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Balsamorhiza

 sagittata (Arrowleaf Balsamroot) Asteraceae (Sunflower Family) Foothills.
 Woodlands, openings.
 Spring.
 Balsamorhiza sagittata is usually noticed when it is a robust plant over a foot tall with three inch wide flower heads.
-In the photos at left, the plant is just a few inches tall with fuzzy half inch flowers and quite small leaves. |
+In the top two photos at left, the plant is just a few inches tall with fuzzy half inch flowers and quite small hairy leaves.
+The third photo shows a close-up of the myriad of hairs on a mature leaf. |